 When you are driving with loved ones, especially with children in the car, the cargo load seems a lot more precious.
 Most of the time … but a newly released study has shown that the little squeals, screams and demands coming for your toddler or child may be endangering you and the rest of your family more than you think.

 We know that distracted driving is dangerous; claiming over 3,400 lives in 2015 and the statistics continue to climb.
 An article published by ABC News states that the texting, calling and emailing may not be the most dangerous distraction after all – it may be your very own child.
-An Australian research team found that children are 12 times more distracting than talking on a cell phone.
+A recent study found that children are 12 times more distracting than talking on a cell phone.

 Common Causes of Distracted Driving